-TTI accepts MasterCard or Visa for the payment of fees and charges through the JobReady student management system.
-You can also pay by Direct Deposit Payment details are on the bottom of your invoice.
+TTI accepts Direct Debit, MasterCard or Visa for the payment of fees and charges through the aXcelerate student management system.
+Information on payment options and fees are located on the bottom of your invoice.

 ^{}A late payment fee is applicable when fees and charges are not paid on time for any reason you are unable to pay by the due date, please contact TTI at least 7 days prior to the due date.